Please do not attend parkrun if you display any COVID-19 symptoms

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-Meet at the Cohuna Sound Shell in Garden Park (King George St, Cohuna) for information prior to starting.
-The start point is nearby at the town end of the Cohuna Bridge.
-Head along the walking track towards the Cohuna Gateway Information Centre and over the small bridge.
+To start, we head back over the bridge along the walking track (the creek will be on your right) towards the Cohuna Gateway Information Centre and over the small bridge and to the left.
 Continue straight into Gilrule Park and stay on the track on the left heading past the Cohuna Scout Hall.
 Once past the Scout Hall take the first right and stay on the track heading towards the giant gum tree.
-At the tree turn around and head back the way you came until you exit Gilrule Park.
-Then head left over the Cohuna Weir and stay on the track that is Creekside heading back towards the Cohuna Bridge.
-Cross the bridge and repeat this lap.
+At the tree turn around and head back the way you came until the Scout Hall.
+Here you go past the marshal who will direct you to the pathway back out of Gilrule Park.
+Once you get to the twin bridges, you turn around the parkrun posts and repeat the loop three times.
+At the completion of three laps, head right, back over the first bridge and stay on the track that is Creekside (creek on your left) heading back towards the Cohuna Bridge and towards the start line.
+Here you will turn around, come back over the Cohuna Bridge and towards the finish line which will be near the centre of the Garden Park.

 Ample car parking is available at the start point and nearby.
 Toilets are available at the Cohuna Gateway Information Centre (including family/disabled facilities) and Cohuna Apex Park nearby.
 Water is available at Cohuna Gateway Information Centre and a bubble tap in Garden Park, Cohuna.